 While in a stroller or car seat, position Baby at a semi-reclined 45-degree angle to avoid overworking her hip joints, he advises.

 MISTAKE 2: You put Baby in a walker to help her get the hang of walking

 This does more harm than good.
-According to Ng Shin Huey, senior physiotherapist at the Rehabilitation Department at KK Women’s and Children’s Hospital, the equipment can slow down your little one’s balancing and walking skills.
+According to Ng Shin Huey, principal physiotherapist at the Physiotherapy Department in KK Women’s and Children’s Hospital, the equipment can slow down your little one’s balancing and walking skills.
 It may also cause abnormal walking patterns which can be hard to correct later on.

 Ying Bin adds: “If you look at how babies ‘walk’ when they are in a walker, their legs are actually dangling and they are on their tippy toes.
 That’s not the ideal movement pattern for walking.”
 Even worse, walkers are a safety hazard because they can topple over and cause serious injury.

 TRY THIS: Offer plenty of stable support around the house to help Baby learn to pull herself to a standing position.
 This development milestone usually happens when she’s around nine to 10 months old.
 Within a few weeks, she may even start cruising (walking sideways by holding onto furniture).

 “You don’t need to buy fancy equipment.
 The things you need to help your baby stand and cruise are readily found in most homes, like a low coffee table, sofa or even a sturdy chest of drawers,” Ying Bin says.

 What about push walkers, which she can hold on to for some support while she practises?

 He feels that while push walkers are a “lesser evil” compared to traditional baby walkers, they are still not the best way to help her take her first step.

 “To walk on their own, babies need sufficient strength and coordination to hold their body up and move their legs.
 Your baby moves differently when she uses a push walker, as she is supported by her hands,” he explains.
 Use it as a plaything, and only when she can walk steadily.